-- A student may appeal, in writing, to the Appeals, Complaints and Conduct Manager against any finding made by a UACC in relation to an alleged breach of academic conduct regulations.
+- SC9.6.1 A student may appeal, in writing, to the Appeals, Complaints and Conduct Manager against any finding made by a UACC in relation to an alleged breach of academic conduct regulations.
 The Appeals, Complaints and Conduct Manager will arrange for a member of the University Leadership Team to hear the appeal.
 The appeal will be heard by a member of the University Leadership Team who has not had prior involvement with the case.
-The appeal must be submitted within ten working days of receipt of the UACC's decision by the student. - SC9.6.2 An appeal may be made on one of the following grounds: - There was a procedural irregularity in the conduct of the investigation and/or conduct of any hearings which materially influenced the outcome; - ii) New evidence is now available which might have caused the University Academic Conduct Committee to reach a different conclusion, but could not have been made available at the time of the Committee hearing; or - iii) The appellant can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in sections SC8.3.2 and

-SC9.4.1.

-- SC9.6.3 The member of University Leadership Team hearing the appeal will notify the outcome to the appellant in writing as soon as reasonably practicable and no later than fifteen working days after receipt of the appeal.
-This notification will include confirmation that the appellant has now reached completion of the University's procedures with regard to the matter. - SC9.6.4 If the appeal is upheld, the member of University Leadership Team who heard the appeal may review or set aside the penalty imposed - SC9.6.5 The decision of the member of University Leadership Team who heard the appeal will be final in all cases except where the appeal is against the decision to exclude the student in which case the Principal and Vice Chancellor must confirm the decision or otherwise. - SC9.6.6 If a student remains dissatisfied following the communication referenced in section SC9.6.3 above, information on external appeals can be found in section SC10.
+The appeal must be submitted within ten working days of receipt of the UACC's decision by the student. - SC9.6.2 An appeal may be made on one of the following grounds: - There was a procedural irregularity in the conduct of the investigation and/or conduct of any hearings which materially influenced the outcome; - ii) New evidence is now available which might have caused the University Academic Conduct Committee to reach a different conclusion, but could not have been made available at the time of the Committee hearing.
+In such cases an explanation/evidence as to why the material could not have been made available for the Committee should be provided; or - iii) The appellant can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in sections SC8.3.2 and SC9.4.1. - SC9.6.3 The member of University Leadership Team hearing the appeal will notify the outcome to the appellant in writing as soon as reasonably practicable and no later than fifteen working days after receipt of the appeal.
+This notification will include confirmation that the appellant has now reached completion of the University's procedures with regard to the matter. - SC9.6.4 If the appeal is upheld, the member of University Leadership Team who heard the appeal may review or set aside the penalty imposed - SC9.6.5 The decision of the member of University Leadership Team who heard the appeal will be final in all cases except where the appeal is against the decision to exclude the student in which case the Principal and Vice Chancellor must confirm the decision or otherwise.

+SC9.6.6 If a student remains dissatisfied following the communication referenced in section SC9.6.3 above, information on external appeals can be found in section SC10.